How To Rig De-Multiplied Roller Speargun to Breakaway

 Rubber

 The bands on a De-Multiplied roller are complicated.
-They are thick (19mm), in order to store more energy.
-The bands are long and they are numerous.
-The way the bands are routed is very particular.
+They are thick (19mm) in order to store more energy.
+The bands are long and they are numerous, and they are routed in a very particular way.
 They also have to be loaded in a certain order to function at their best.
-When you first get your De-Multiplied Roller Speargun make sure to take a bunch of pictures and measurements of how it is rigged to replicate it in the future.
+When you first get your De-Multiplied Roller Speargun, make sure to take a bunch of pictures and measurements of how it is rigged to replicate it in the future.

 Shafts and Slip Tips

 The shafts for these have to be very thick.
-The amount of force exerted on them makes any skinny shaft flex and causes inaccuracy.
+The amount of force exerted by these guns makes any skinny shaft flex, causing inaccuracy.
 Most De-Multiplied Roller Spearguns take customized 10mm spear shafts.
 They need additional loading tabs to assist in properly loading the long roller bands.
 The question then comes down to if you use a flopper shaft or slip tip.
 Some of that comes to user preference, some of it is what species you are targeting.

 Shooting Line

 The shooting line needs to match the type of fish you are targeting.
 Spectra is generally the best shooting line for De-Multiplied Roller Spearguns.
 The reduced line memory allows for accurate, long shots.
-Cable can be a good option in the right conditions.
+Cable can also be a good option in the right conditions.
 The accuracy of the shot is reduced, but in some situations it may be the only way to land your fish.
 Cable shooting line is particularly important in waters with lots of sharks.
-The cable won’t help you land your fish, but it will help you keep the spear shaft while you get sharked.
+The cable won’t help you get your fish away from the sharks, but it will help you keep the spear shaft while you get sharked.

 There is no reason to use such a powerful speargun on the reef.
 That means that there is no reason to connect a reel to this speargun.
-The best way to connect your shooting line and spear to a floatline is with a floatline breakaway adaptor.
-It makes a streamline point of contact to keep your shooting line tensions on the speargun.
+Instead, these powerful bluewater guns should be rigged with a floatline.
+The best way to connect your shooting line and spear to a floatline is with a floatline breakaway adapter.
+It makes a streamlined point of contact to keep your shooting line tensioned on the speargun.
 It also allows for a quick and sturdy connection to your floatline and float.